Whether you have a WD My Passport Wireless Pro.

 In this article ‘My Passport Wireless, iPad Where to Start and Need to Knows” I see if I can help by giving you some pointers.

-Plus the Western Digital YouTube videos describing the installation process on a Mac were done and dated 2014 and do not cover the latest software update that came through in January 2018.
+Plus the Western Digital YouTube videos describing the installation process on a Mac were done and dated 2014 and do not cover the latest software update.

 To help here is a link to the WD My Passport Wireless Pro manual.

 Accessing My Passport Wireless From Your iPad

 Let me tell you how to install what your gonna need on your iPad or iPhone to access the My Passport Wireless Pro.

 You are going to need the WD My Cloud Mobile App installed on your iPad and iPhone.

 How To install The My Cloud Mobile App On IOS 6 Steps